xPinkyDash/shiki-paper/Shiki - A Detailed Analysis of the Risen.md

 ## Inexplicable behaviors and abilities

-Shikis have been found to possess the following, unexplainable abilities and handicaps, with jinrou being immunie to the handicaps:
+Shikis have been found to possess the following, unexplainable abilities and handicaps, with jinrou being immune to the handicaps:

 ### Hypnosis